 Dark-colored on intense-colored sodas such as Coca-Cola, Dr. Pepper, and Mountain Dew can also compromise a whiter smile.
 The dark food coloring can seep through your tooth enamel and change the color of your teeth.

 Red wine is one of the most popular libations.
 People love to consume fine wine with dinner or at social gatherings.
 However, when red wine is consistently consumed consistently, it will tint your teeth over time.
-Try switching to white wine or rosé to maintain a white smile.

 Orange, blue, and lime green colored sports drinks will also cause tooth discoloration.
 Many sports drinks are also packed with acids that weaken your tooth enamel.
 This makes your teeth more susceptible to cavities and decay.
-Sports drinks are also high in sugar, which is bad for your teeth since sugar helps bacteria grow in your mouth.

 After your teeth whitening treatment, hang tight on drinking coffee and other dark-tinted beverages.
 Teeth whitening procedures don't last forever, however, there are ways to prolong a bright white smile.